git-lfs/git-lfs/docs/proposals/multipart_trasnfer_mode.md

 Clients *should* support such fallback natively, as it rides on existing transfer method negotiation capabilities.

-The server can simply respond with `{"transfer": "basic", ...}`, even if `mutipart` was request by the client and *is supported* by the server in order to achieve this.
+The server can simply respond with `{"transfer": "basic", ...}`, even if `multipart` was request by the client and *is supported* by the server in order to achieve this.

 ## Implementation Notes